JieJieNiu/SmaAt-fUsion-and-SmaAt-Krige-GNet/README.md

 ```

 ### Precipitation dataset
 This study utilizes two complementary datasets: a weather station dataset and a radar-based precipitation dataset.
-Both datasets were obtained from the Royal Netherlands Meteorological Institute (KNMI) and are used together to improve precipitation nowcasting performance.
+Both datasets were obtained from the [The Royal Netherlands Meteorological Institute (KNMI)](https://www.knmi.nl/over-het-knmi/about).

 The weather station dataset which provides multivariable atmospheric measurements from 22 weather stations across the Netherlands.
+Overview map of all the nodes that are included in the
+weather station dataset.

 The 4 year dataset consists of precipitation maps in 5-minute intervals from 2016-2019 resulting in about 420,000 images.
 The precipitation dataset originally used by Trebing et al.
-The dataset is based on radar precipitation maps from the [The Royal Netherlands Meteorological Institute (KNMI)](https://www.knmi.nl/over-het-knmi/about).
+The dataset is based on radar precipitation maps.
 The original images were cropped as can be seen in the example below:
 ![Precip cutout](Precipitation%20map%20Cutout.png)